Reviews, Best Prices, Comparisons, Expert Buying Guides

 Common Issues

-1. System Does Not Boot: After a BIOS reset, the system might fail to boot due to incorrect boot device settings.
-Enter the BIOS setup utility and ensure that the correct boot device is selected.
+System Does Not Boot: It is possible that after doing a BIOS reset, the system will not start since the boot device settings were set incorrectly.
+Go into the BIOS setup utility and check that the correct boot device has been chosen.

-2. Lost Overclocking Settings: Users who have customized their system for overclocking will need to reconfigure these settings.
-It is advisable to document overclocking settings before performing a BIOS reset.
+Lost Overclocking Settings: Revelers who have been tinkering with their PC for overclocking will have to redo these settings only.
+It is better to take note of overclocking settings before doing a BIOS reset.

 Solutions